• Browse topics

 What is server-side request forgery?

 Server-side request forgery (SSRF) is a type of attack that allows an adversary to make arbitrary outbound requests from a server.
 In some cases, an attacker can use SSRF to pivot throughout corporate networks, exploit otherwise unreachable internal systems, or query metadata endpoints to extract secrets.
-The severity of SSRF can vary from informational to critical depending on some factors. the visibility of the response and the nature of assets that can be reached will help determine the severity of a given SSRF defect.
+The severity of SSRF can vary from informational to critical depending on some factors.
+The visibility of the response and the nature of assets that can be reached will help determine the severity of a given SSRF defect.

 About this lesson